 Some firms like to create excitement about their products through Buzz Marketing.
-Buzz marketing is viral advertising where carefully selected consumers are encouraged to talk about the product to friends and family in the hope that the ‘chatter' will create a buzz about their product.
-Firms will target people that are known as "trend setters" i.e. people who are usually aware of the next big thing.
+Buzz marketing is viral advertising where carefully selected consumers are encouraged to talk about the product to friends and family in the hope that the "chatter" will create a buzz about their product.
+Firms will target people that are known as "trend setters", i.e. people who are usually doing what will soon become "the next big thing" before it becomes mainstream.

 The Buzz Marketing process is illustrated in LearnMarketing.net's diagram below